 Davy farms 7.5 hectares of vines around the villages of Avirey and Lingey just half an hour north of Chablis.
 He owns just 2 hectares himself and he rents the rest.
 The patchwork nature of the vineyards – intermixed with forest and fields of grain – show the centuries-long work of identifying the rockiest and most suitable places to grow vines.
 Davy is descended from these pioneers and he preserves many of their tools and records at his cellar.

 The wines of Dosnon are masterfully mineral, vinous bottlings of Chardonnay and Pinot Noir.
 Fermenting entirely in former Puligny-Montrachet barrels, the champagnes might as well be Chablis with bubbles for all their mineral-packed goodness.
-Dosages are very low (in some cases as little as 4g/L) and the wines benefit from the restraint.
+Dosages are very low (if at all) and the wines benefit from the restraint.
 None of these wines are fined or filtered.Close